-We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
+Keeping the interiors of our cars and trucks cool and comfortable has been possible since HVAC was pioneered around 70 years ago.
 The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and it tends to accumulate moisture as it cycles through the HVAC system in your GMC V1500 Suburban.
-Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it absorbs the water in the line and stores it in a desiccant so the refrigerant can cool your interior.
+Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it separates the water from the refrigerant so that it can go on to cool your passenger compartment.
 Each time your vehicle's air conditioning gets serviced and parts are replaced, you must change your GMC V1500 Suburban A/C receiver drier or accumulator.

 Given all the hassles associated with fixing broken parts on your car or truck, let www.carpartsdiscount.com be the number one store you go to make buying it easy.
 Don't let a broken A/C Receiver Drier & Accumulator bring about the demise of your car, truck, or SUV, and don't gamble with its condition by buying anything but the best repair parts.
 When your GMC requires the best replacement A/C Receiver Drier & Accumulator, there's no need to waste time looking anywhere other than the authority, Car Parts Discount.
 Need 1991, 1990, 1989, 1988, 1987 GMC V1500 Suburban A/C Receiver Drier & Accumulator parts?
 We've got them right here.